acswindle/personal-blog/content/posts/database-project-setup/index.md

 ![three files](three-files.png)

-The generate code is now available for us to use.
+And now the generated code is now available for us to use.
 You do not need to ever touch these files.

 ## Putting it all together